 |Black spanish radishes.
 Photo courtesy: Queena|

-Black radish is a cool season annual taproot (hypocotyls), preferring sandy or loamy soil with good moisture to grow.
+Black radish is a cool-season annual taproot (hypocotyls), preferring sandy or loamy soil with good moisture to grow.
 It takes longer to harvest (60 days) than other traditional radish variants.
-It is quite a hardy plant unlike daikon; because it stays tender and stands well in harsh winters; and do not bolt that quickly if exposed to excess summer heat.
+It is quite a hardy plant, unlike daikon, because it stays tender and stands well even in harsh winters and does not bolt that quickly if exposed to excess summer heat.

-Black spanish radish can come in either round (3-5 cm in diameter) or cylindrical shapes (4-6 inches long); similar to in size and shape as red globe radish or slender Icicle radish.
-However, it characteristically possesses black skin and strong, peppery (piquant) flavor unlike mild and sweet flesh of the salad radishes.
-Its flesh is crispy and less juicy, and keeps longer at room temperature than other radish types.
+Black Spanish radish can come in either round (3-5 cm in diameter) or cylindrical shapes (4-6 inches long), akin to in size and shape as red globe radish or slender Icicle radish respectively.
+However, it characteristically possesses black skin and a strong, peppery (piquant) flavor, unlike the mild and sweet flesh of the salad radishes.
+Its flesh is crispy and less juicy and keeps longer at room temperature than other radish varieties.

 Use of black spanish radish as remedy to many illnesses is in practice since ancient times.
 A popular Chinese proverb says "when winter radishes are in season, doctors should take a break".